wp-plugins/wordpress-bootstrap-css/readme.txt

 *	Option to add JavaScript to the [HEAD] (defaults to end of [BODY] as is good practice)
 *	and more..

-To get the latest news and support go here: [WordPress Twitter Bootstrap CSS plugin](http://worpit.com/our-wordpress-plugins/wordpress-twitter-bootstrap-css-plugin-home/ "WordPress Twitter Bootstrap CSS Plugin Home") to see the release article on our site.
+To get the latest news and support go here: [WordPress Twitter Bootstrap CSS Plugin Home](http://icwp.io/8 "WordPress Twitter Bootstrap CSS Plugin Home") to see the release article on our site.

 **Why use Twitter Bootstrap?**
 It's good practice to have a core, underlying CSS definition so that your website appears and acts consistently across all